muzir/muzir.github.io/_posts/2019-08-19-Docker-Compose-Kafka-Cluster.md

 ```

 Now you may want to test just zookeeper servers.
 First define the hostname in your local host file.
-It should be look as below.
+It should be in ```/etc/hosts``` and look as below.

 ```
 127.0.0.1	localhost